What place for culture in the municipal elections?

 A new time for culture

 What can we say about these criticisms?
 Firstly, they are paradoxical: any survey of attendance at so-called "radiating" facilities (regional municipal libraries, national opera houses and orchestras, national drama centers, etc.) shows the extent to which the surrounding public dominates.
-In contrast to the "radiant" discourse - which would be logical given the multi-level funding structure of these structures - audiences are fairly localized.
+In contrast to the rhetoric of outreach - which would be logical given the multi-level funding structure of these structures - audiences are fairly localized.
 This is a general phenomenon.
 For example, the major festivals (over four days, more than 70,000 spectators, more than 50 concerts) which, par excellence, evoke their influence, have long shown a hiatus between the internationalized line-up and regionalized audiences.
 Regional artists account for less than a third of the bill, while regional and local audiences account for almost two-thirds.

 But above all, despite their imprecision, these criticisms are the sign of a new time for culture.
 While cultural policies have not yet reached the end of their road, they have nevertheless completed a phase of their existence marked by a "neo-Keynesian" approach to supply: facilities were set up in areas where there was no demand: this discrepancy, the fruit of productive investment, was gradually absorbed by a demand that responded to the call of supply.
 This is how, for example, a circus audience was created in Toulouse, an opera audience in Lyon, a dance audience in Montpellier, and, more generally, the development of cultural and artistic scenes specific to a city or metropolis, as Charles Ambrosino and Dominique Sagot-Duvauroux show.